Dulma-mora/ML-Project/README.md

 This step should start with a linearly separable case, e.g., **classifying just two classes (setosa vs rest) in the example dataset** using the sepal characteristics. **We expect the SVM classifier to learn a robust boundary line, wrt the training data.**
 In this case, we should also separate a categorical feature (?) so this code its needed to be finished:

+> What we are looking for is to select just the values of the "Revenue" feature, so we are gonna select 0 and 1, and that's it.

 ```
 # using the same parameters of previous steps
 # lda variables can also apply
 sns.scatterplot(X_cl_train[:,0], X_cl_train[:,1], hue=y_cl_train, marker='o', label="train")
 sns.scatterplot(X_cl_test[:,0], X_cl_test[:,1], hue=y_cl_test, marker='^', label="test")
 ```

 ```
 from sklearn.svm import SVC